decentralized-identity/universal-resolver/docs/instances/instances.md

 ## https://dev.uniresolver.io — hosted by DIF

-This is the development instance, which runs the latest code—base of the Universal Resolver project.
+This is the development instance, which runs the latest code-base of the Universal Resolver project.

 See [here](/docs/instances/development-instance.md) for more information about this instance.